Hello, my name is Martin Saunders and I lead two teams at Youthscape: one around innovation and the other for our event for young people, Satellites.

-I joined Youthscape because I wanted to see the church serve young people better, and I know we need to innovate in many ways to achieve that.
-Before moving to Youthscape, I was Editor of the UK’s largest national youth work magazine Youthwork.
-I'm a prolific writer,and many of my published books are on the YS Store.
+I joined YS in 2013 because I’m passionate about seeing young people connect with faith.
+For the last few years I’ve focussed on resourcing youth leaders through innovative resources and events, but now my work has broadened into developing a brand new Summer event for teenagers which launches in August 2021.
+Before moving to Youthscape I was Editor of Youthwork magazine, and I’ve carried on writing: you can find several of my books on the Youthscape store.
 When I’m not paying the bills as a Sue Perkins lookalike, I enjoy writing and speaking on just about every topic related to youth ministry, as well as the art and science of innovation.
 I'm a big fan of my family, my dog, Indian food and West Ham in that order.
 The team describe the year I gave up coffee for Lent as one of Youthscape’s darkest periods.

 Hey, I’m Hannah, and I’m the Innovation Specialist at Youthscape.